GiveMeHarderBattles/odin-recipes/README.md

 # odin-recipes
 Project: Recipes
-This project is about recipes how to make lemonade
-I will use some basic HTML skills to demonstrate it
+This project is about recipes how to make lemonade, lasagna and carbonara I will use some basic HTML skills to demonstrate it

 At the end, It will become a basic Recipes website